-Distillation system or distillation column: Specialized process equipment used to separate physical and chemical properties of a mixture, primarily utilize different boiling points.
-Industrial distillation equipment can take many approaches to separation, including; vacuum distillation, fractional distillation, steam distillation, azeotropic distillation, solvent recovery and extractive distillation.
-Learn more about basic industrial distillation columns or advanced distillation column design techniques and contact EPIC today (314) 845-0077 to discuss your project.
+Industrial Distillation columns: Specialized process equipment used to separate physical and chemical properties of a mixture, primarily utilize different boiling points.
+Industrial distillation equipment can take many approaches to separation, including; vacuum, fractional, steam, azeotropic, extractive distillation or solvent recovery methods.

 Case Studies of Proven Industrial Distillation Columns

 A modular distillation skid design allowed safe and timely off-site construction of a pilot-scale distillation skid.
 The pilot plant is testing an experimental new technology for CO2 removal from power plant flue (or exhaust) gas.
 CO2 was removed from flue gas in a two-step distillation process with solvent reclamation.
 Read the full CO2 Sequestration from Coal Fired Flue Gas case study…

 Key Features: Modular skid weighing 39,000 lbs and standing 51 feet tall, dual packed distillation columns, DeltaV DCS, Class 1, Div 1